richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

    C. `-ServerAdmin`
    D. `-Credential`

-4. Firewall Configuration: Which cmdlet is used to configure firewall rules for an Azure SQL Server?
+4. Firewall Configuration: Which cmdlet is used to configure firewall rules for an Azure SQL server?
    A. `New-AzSqlServerFirewallRule`
    B. `Set-AzSqlFirewallRule`
    C. `Configure-AzSqlFirewall`